 5. Book a private yoga session.

 Does mom practice yoga?
 Going to a yoga class is wonderful and maybe that’s the thing you’ll want to do this Mother’s Day, but consider something a bit more special.
-Hire a private yoga teacher (that you know mom would love) to come to the house to give her a one-on-one on the morning of Mother’s Day.
+Hire a private yoga teacher (that you know mom would love) to come to the house to give her a one-on-one on the morning or afternoon of Mother’s Day.

 6. Have a picnic.